portwarrior/comp2000_2025/README.md

 You'll need Java 17 or newer to run this.
 I've kept everything simple - no complicated setup required.

-To get started- Run powershell file with `./make.ps1 clean` then run the code in main file.
+To get started- Run powershell file with `./make.ps1 clean` then run `./make.ps1 compile` to compile the code in main file and then finally `./make.ps1 run` to run the file.

 ### Dependencies
 - **Java Swing**: GUI framework (built-in)